benjaminfoo/Voice-Consultant/readme.md

 # Voice Assistant
 <b>News!</b>
-The project has been split into two modules:
+The project has been split into three modules:
  * backend - the core module of the project
+ * plugins - the default set of built-in plugins
  * webapp - an administration/system-panel

 ## About